crmathieu/daq/README.md

 # daq
-Daq is an attempt to evaluate how data generated during a rocket launch can be captured and processed with the help of a ground station (it could be any type of vehicle that requires a form of data transmission).
-The ground station, in turn, streams the data to clients that connect to it using an authentication token.
+Daq is an attempt to solve the problem of packaging and transmitting data during a rocket launch, and capturing this data with the help of a ground station.
+The ground station, in turn, streams the data to clients that connect to it with an authentication token.
+This system could be used for any type of vehicle that requires a form of data transmission with a static station.

 ### Vehicle